AdrianMetlenko/Weather-Forecast-App/README.md

 # Weather Forecast App

-A simple React app which allows the user to search for a city by name, and displays the forecast for the upcoming 3 days.
+A simple React app that allows the user to search for a city by name and displays the forecast for the upcoming 3 days.

-All data is sourced form the [weatherapi.com](www.weatherapi.com) API.
+All data is sourced from the [weatherapi.com](www.weatherapi.com) API.

-The App assumes a home location of Sydney, Australia.
+The App assumes a home location of `Sydney, Australia`.
 Therefore, Metric attributes are used (as opposed to Imperial).

 All development & testing has been with Google Chrome Browser.